Ingå

-Ingå is located 37 km east of Ekenäs, the town centre of Raseborg.
+Ingå is located 37 km east of Ekenäs, the town centre of Raseborg and 50 km west of Helsinki.
 Ingå covers an area of of which is water.
 The population density is Data Finland municipality/population density Ingå.

 Ingå is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.

 Finnish national road 51 goes right through the southern part of Ingå.
 The centre consists mainly of the road Bollstavägen that cuts through the Ingå centrum.
 Along the road are most of the major buildings and shops of the small municipality.
 A few grocery stores, small kiosk, library and a bar.
 Towards the Road 51 there is the residential area.
 Near road 51, at the northern tip of the residential area is the Ingå Volunteer Rescue Company.
 Nearby villages include Kusans.

 Politics

 Results of the 2011 Finnish parliamentary election in Ingå: